 On paper, the OME MT64 edges out the Dobinsons IMS – it has a larger shock body to hold more oil and a larger piston for added strength.

 When comparing the Dobinsons IMS/MRR and the OME MT64/BP-51, it seems like OME has made more of an effort to differentiate the MT64 from its big sibling.
 While the Dobinsons IMS is essentially just the MRR without the remote reservoir, the MT64 has a larger piston and shock body than the BP-51.
-There was a clear effort to help compensate for its lack of reservoirs in terms of performance.
+There was a clear effort to help compensate for its lack of reservoirs.

 OME offers different valving for the MT64, while the IMS does not.
 For my testing purposes, I am reviewing them with the standard valving that comes out of the box.